Ferti$can

 Economic Impact

 Male reproductive disorders represent a significant burden on healthcare systems.
-By improving diagnostic precision and treatment selection, FERTI$CAN may reduce repeated ART cycles and associated costs.
+By improving diagnostic precision and treatment selection, FERTI$CAN may reduce unnecessary ART cycles and associated costs.

 Scientific Impact